Creating the Perfect Ultra-Smooth Canvas for Airbrush

 - Art on canvas appeals to people as “fine art,” whereas art created on an illustration board or some other surfaces have the perception of being illustrations.
 Collectors of art see the value as greater when a painting is created on canvas.

 - Canvas can be purchased or stretched to just about any size.
 I often work large, with paintings averaging 12 to 20 square feet, and sometimes larger – certainly larger than most available illustration boards.

 - Canvas can be prepared for my satisfaction, allowing me to paint on the surface I want.

 - Canvas is durable.
 Paintings produced on canvas have the proven potential to last hundreds of years.

-- Canvas doesn’t have to be framed under glass like works created on illustration board
+- Canvas doesn’t have to be framed under glass like works created on an illustration board.

 Having made my case for canvas, let’s get to work and create the perfect ultra-smooth canvas for airbrush.
 For starters, just about any off-the-shelf canvas will do, but my personal feeling is if you’re going to invest the time to create a work of art, start with good quality, pure cotton canvas.
 I prefer the gallery-wrap canvases since they can be displayed nicely without a frame by simply painting the edges.
 Gallery-wrapped canvases are the ones without any visible staples on the sides, so the sides are nice and smooth.
-If I’m creating a custom-sized canvas (something not available off the shelf) I staple my canvas to the stretcher bars from the back, essentially creating a gallery-wrap canvas myself.
-If you’re planning on framing the finished painting then the gallery wrap may not be as important, but one thing to keep in mind is that the gallery-wrap canvases tend to come stretched on thicker stretcher bars which are a benefit since we’re going to be putting the canvas through a bit of a workout.
+If I’m creating a custom-sized canvas (something not available off the shelf), I staple my canvas to the stretcher bars from the back, essentially creating a gallery-wrap canvas myself.
+If you’re planning on framing the finished painting, then the gallery wrap may not be as important.
+Still, one thing to keep in mind is that the gallery-wrap canvases tend to come stretched on thicker stretcher bars that benefit since we’re going to be putting the canvas through a bit of a workout.